 However, when it came to the more technical sections you might encounter when gravel riding, the Diverge could fall short at times.
 That’s not to say it would for everyone, but as a mountain biker, maybe my off-road bar has been set a little higher.

-While I found the Future Shock micro-suspension worked incredibly well at taking the sting out of rougher roads/lanes, or taking the edge off of fire road chatter, if you get stuck into tougher sections of singletrack then there are certainly times where the Diverge felt a little out of its depth.
+While I found the Future Shock micro-suspension worked incredibly well at taking the sting out of rougher roads and lanes, or taking the edge off of fire-road chatter, if you get stuck into tougher sections of singletrack there are certainly times where the Diverge feels a little out of its depth.

 Sure, Future Shock helped, but didn’t always feel as controlled as I’d have liked.

-Like I said, maybe I’m asking too much, but when SRAM began talking to me about RockShox bringing a gravel suspension fork to the market, I was seriously intrigued how it could build on the performance of designs like Specialized’s Future Shock.
+Maybe I’m asking too much, but when SRAM began talking to me about RockShox bringing a gravel suspension fork to the market, I was seriously intrigued as to how it could build on the performance of designs such as Specialized’s Future Shock.

 For starters, what sort of bike would the fork suit and just how much more capable could it make it?
 And where does the boundary lie between a suspension-laden gravel bike and a mountain bike, where I spend most of my time?